College football cancellations or postponements

-The number of canceled or postponed games in the Football Bowl Subdivision and Football Championship Subdivision as of Friday, according to Associated Press research.
-The Colonial Athletic Association, Ivy League, Patriot League and MEAC have canceled or postponed their seasons; the Big Ten and Pac-12 have canceled nonconference games.
+The number of canceled or postponed games in the Football Bowl Subdivision and Football Championship Subdivision as of Tuesday, according to Associated Press research.
+The Colonial Athletic Association, Ivy League, Patriot League, MEAC and SWAC have canceled or postponed their seasons; the Big Ten and Pac-12 have canceled nonconference games.
 The CAA is allowing its members to play as independents this season.

 FBS